opdev1004/crumbdbcs/README.md

 # 🥇 CrumbDB CS
-Database based on JSON files in C#.
+DBMS based on JSON files in C#.
 CrumbDB is designed and built for solving a problem with data file size limits.

 ## 👨‍🏫 Notice

-### 🎉 Releasing version 0.0.1
+### 🎉 Releasing version 0.0.2
 PLEASE USE THE LATEST VERSION.

-1. Support dotNet 8 and 9.
-Dotnet 8 is going to be supported until it is no longer compatible with the newest version of dotnet.
+- Updated return value and error handling from each function.

 ### 📢 Note
-Nothing for now
+- Support dotNet 8 and 9.
+Dotnet 8 is going to be supported until it is no longer compatible with the newest version of dotnet.

 ## 📖 Documents
 None for now